 -

-If a seat feels too deep, add a firmer lumbar cushion before you “train” yourself into a slouch.
+If a seat feels too deep, add a firmer lumbar cushion before you adapt to a slouched position.

 -